mountain-pass/waycharter/README.md

 - [x] setup express wrapper (using proxies)
 - [x] support sub-routes
-- [ ] support adding metadata via a "Metadata" object(/class) passed in the route parameters
+- [x] support adding metadata via a "Metadata" object(/class) passed in the route parameters

 ## Questions

 - [ ] consider what serverless usage would look like
+- [ ] consider how operations on resources would look like